Maine governor takes hard-nosed approach to federal shutdown

-AUGUSTA, Maine (Reuters) - Maine Governor Paul LePage, a Republican, took a novel approach to the partial federal government shutdown instigated by conservative members his own party, citing it as proof states “cannot count on the federal government to solve our problems.”
+AUGUSTA, Maine, Oct 16 (Reuters) - Maine Governor Paul LePage, a Republican, took a novel approach to the partial federal government shutdown instigated by conservative members his own party, citing it as proof states “cannot count on the federal government to solve our problems.”

 LePage last week declared a civil state of emergency in Maine in response to the shutdown - the first and only governor in the country to do so - pointing to the need to take action in the face of lost federal revenue.